Decolonizing family law through trauma-informed practices

 Witten by Myrna McCallum and Haley Hrymak

-This research builds on Rise Women’s Legal Centre’s earlier work concerning the legal system’s response to survivors’ experiences of family violence.
+Funded by the Law Foundation of BC, this research builds on Rise Women’s Legal Centre’s earlier work concerning the legal system’s response to survivors’ experiences of family violence.
 In a report titled Why Can’t Everyone Just Get Along?
 How BC’s Family Law System Puts Survivors in Danger, Rise highlighted how the legal system’s response to survivors of family violence frequently exacerbated the risks women faced instead of enhancing their safety.
+The research for this report was conducted between May 2020 and March 2021.

 Photography by Melody Charlie